pytorch/pytorch/docs/source/multiprocessing.rst

 Note that if there will be a lot of tensors shared, this strategy will keep a large number of file descriptors open most of the time.
-If your system has low limits for the number of open file descriptors, and you can't rise them, you should use the ``file_system`` strategy.
+If your system has low limits for the number of open file descriptors, and you can't raise them, you should use the ``file_system`` strategy.

 File system - ``file_system``